-Another example is the right to food.
-We are currently advocating alongside the Scottish Food Coalition, of which we are a member, for the right to food, specifically the right to healthy and nutritious food, to be included in the Good Food Nation Bill, currently going through the Scottish Parliament.
+Parliament.
 We believe this right is fundamental for improving diets and associated health outcomes in Scotland, and must be delivered at the earliest opportunity.
 As has been established throughout our response, health and food are intrinsically linked.
-Thus, having the right to health as a core principle of the planning system, can help to strengthen delivery of the right to food, as part of a planning system which puts health and delivering a health-promoting food system first.
+Thus, having the right to health as a core principle of the planning system, can help to strengthen delivery of the right to food, as part of a planning system which puts health and delivering a health-promoting food environment first.

 With regards to consulting and engaging collaboratively, meaningfully, and purposefully, the policy needs to say more on how this will be done and who the key stakeholders to consult will be.
 This should include communities and groups who are often least heard.
+Building in lived experience, especially for those with overweight and obesity, is very important and should be prioritised.
 Community empowerment and engagement are essential to improve health and social outcomes, and reduce inequalities by improving the places and spaces we live in.
 Establishing robust processes for genuine and meaningful community engagement in planning processes is essential to ensure people feel empowered to influence local decisions that affect them and can strengthen communities.
 These views can then be used to inform local priorities.
-This is something we have previously called for in the planning system16 and are disappointed that it has not been included/acknowledged in the current draft NPF4 document.
+This is something we have previously called for in the planning system and are disappointed that it has not been included/acknowledged in the current draft NPF4 document.